Ghini/ghini.desktop/doc/installing.rst

 Introduction
 -----------------------

-bauble.classic is a cross-platform program and it will run on unix machines like Linux and MacOSX, as well as on Windows.
+ghini.desktop is a cross-platform program and it will run on unix machines like Linux and MacOSX, as well as on Windows.

-To install Bauble first requires that you install its dependencies that cannot be installed automatically.
+To install Ghini first requires that you install its dependencies that cannot be installed automatically.
 These include virtualenvwrapper, PyGTK and pip.
 Python and GTK+, you probably already have.
-As long as you have these packages installed then Bauble should be able to install the rest of its dependencies by itself.
+As long as you have these packages installed then Ghini should be able to install the rest of its dependencies by itself.

-.. note:: If you follow these installation steps, you will end with Bauble
+.. note:: If you follow these installation steps, you will end with Ghini
           running within a Python virtual environment, all Python dependencies installed locally, non conflicting with any other Python program you may have on your system.

-          if you later choose to remove Bauble, you simply remove the virtual environment, which is a directory, with all of its content.
+          if you later choose to remove Ghini, you simply remove the virtual environment, which is a directory, with all of its content.